KendoKoodi/lotto_arpoja/README.md

 Lines are saved to a file (/numerot/arvotut_lotto.txt).

+lottoarvonta-aika.txt file contains time in HH:MM format that is used to determine whether to shift date to next week on the generated lottery lines.
+If the official weekly deadline should change, it can be easily changed in that file.

 TODO:
   * addin a star number to end of line, that is randomly picked and copied from the 7 numbers drawn before
   * moving date adding code to it's own file and making it fuction